 - Abstracts should be 200 words and written as a full paragraph.
 Multiple abstracts per submitter are permitted.

-- Notifications will be sent mid-March 2018, speakers required to confirm availability by end-March 2018.
+- Notifications were sent mid-March 2018, speakers required to confirm availability by 23 March 2018.

 - Only abstracts received via the Online Abstract Submission Form will be considered.

 - There is no funding provided to presenters at the conference, however a discounted speaker rate will be available.
 All presenters are responsible for their own expenses and arrangements to attend and present – it is also expected that presenters will make themselves available for the full meeting to provide value and networking opportunities to attendees.